The Moment "Perfect" Walks Out the Window (And Why That’s Okay)

 What’s one imperfect thing you’ve done recently that you’re secretly proud of?

-Drop a comment below; let’s celebrate the cracks, the splatters, and the glorious, unpredictable messes that remind us we’re still learning to paint our own skies—even when they’re grey.
+Drop a comment below; let’s celebrate the cracks, the splatters, and the glorious, unpredictable messes that remind us we’re still learning to paint our own skies—even when they’re gray.

 Thank you for reading.
 Go check out some of my other articles below.